 - Dispute settlement

 Before the Code came into effect, the Building Code 2013 applied to Commonwealth funded building work.
 It’s important to note that the Building Code 2013 continues to apply to any building work to which it applied prior to the introduction of the Code.

 What are the requirements of the Building Code 2013?

 The Building Code 2013 outlines a range of requirements, including that building contractors undertaking building work to which the Building Code 2013 applies must:

-- comply with all designated building industry laws, such as the FW Act and other relevant legislation, including the Competition and Consumer Act 2010
+- comply with all designated building industry laws, such as the and other relevant legislation, including the Competition and Consumer Act 2010

 - comply with all court and tribunal decisions, directions and orders